AdobeDocs/learning-manager.en/help/migrated/administrators/frequently-asked-questions-for-administrators.md

 To create a learning program, follow the steps below:

 1. Click Learning program on the left pane.
 Learning programs page appears with a list of existing learning programs.
 1. Click Add at the upper-right corner of the page.
    Enter program name, overview, description and click Save.
 1. Click Courses on the left pane.
 1. Add one or multiple courses by clicking + on each course tile.

-   **Note**
+   >[!NOTE]
+   >
-   You need to publish the learning program before you enroll learners or an instance.
+   >You need to publish the learning program before you enroll learners or an instance.

 1. Click Instances on the left pane and click **Add new instances** on the right corner of the page to include details of the instance.